First, a bit about commercial mulches.

 Since compost is full of nutrients, it won't suppress weeds, but it will break down and will add to the soil structure.
 To read our blog about composting, click here.

 An old favorite of vegetable gardeners.
-Straw will hold moisture and add nitrogen to the soil.
+The straw will hold moisture and add nitrogen to the soil.
 The disadvantage to using straw is that straw won't block out the light, so weed seeds will germinate and grow, and because straw decomposes quickly, it may need to be reapplied two to three times per season.

 With a little extra effort, you can make the organic choice for mulching your plants.